 A wood lathe chuck is one of the most important tools when turning wood.
 The chuck is a basically a clamp, but highly specialized for the purpose of wood turning.
 The chuck holds your project in place while it spins, providing you the ability to shape the product in the exact way that you want.
 Different chucks will provide you different choices and chances for working the wood.

 Buying the correct chuck can seem confusing at first.
-However, since all chucks perform the similar function and operate in the same manner, picking a chuck truly comes down to which brand provides the price and features that will best suit your requirements.
+However, since all chucks perform a similar function and operate in the same manner, picking a chuck truly comes down to which brand provides the price and features that will best suit your requirements.
 The following information can help you make an informed decision when buying a wood lathe chuck that is right for you first time.
 Checking also the safety tips below before using any chuck.

-Some wood lathe chucks use a fundamental thread for mounting it to the lathe.
+Some wood turning chucks use a fundamental thread for mounting it to the lathe.
 These tend to be bigger lathes and are not likely to be utilized in a residential setting or by a hobbyist.
 Other lathes almost use a back plate for mounting the chuck, that makes the chuck is replaced easily and can use different chucks for various applications.

 Some types you can choose:

-The 2 to 6 jaw chucks are used with scroll type lathes and they are manual actuated self-centering.
+The 2 to 6 jaw chucks are used with scroll-type lathes and they are manual actuated self-centering.